dry-j/simple1/README.md

-Vtiger - Building a simple extension module
+Vtiger - Building a AUftragsakten extension module
 ==============================

-This repo presents a minimalistic structure for a basic extension module for Vtiger.
+This repo presents a minimalistic structure for a the basic extension module for Vtiger.

 ## Usage ##

 This code was made and tested under Vtiger 6.0.0 beta and it will NOT work under 5.4. or earlier.

-I have made a [blog post](http://#) on the steps needed to build this module.

 ## License ##